-Dr. Amy Dean, an Internal Medicine Specialist from Michigan and Board Member of the AAEM says, "I strongly recommend patients eat strictly non-genetically modified foods."
+Many doctors are already prescribing diets free from genetically modified foods.
+Dr. Amy Dean, an Internal Medicine Specialist from Michigan and Board Member of the AAEM, says, "I strongly recommend patients eat strictly non-genetically modified foods."

-Dr. Jennifer Armstrong, who is President of the AAEM stated that doctors are most likely seeing the effects in the people they provide care for, yet need to know how to ask the right questions.
+Dr. Jennifer Armstrong, who is President of the AAEM, stated that doctors are most likely seeing the effects in the people they provide care for, yet need to know how to ask the right questions.

-Pushpa M. Bhargava, a world-renowned Biologist - upon reviewing greater than 600 scientific journals concluded that genetically modified foods are a major contributor to the sharply deteriorating health of people in the United States of America.
+Pushpa M. Bhargava, a world-renowned Biologist - upon reviewing greater than 600 scientific journals, concluded that genetically modified foods are a major contributor to the sharply deteriorating health of people in the United States of America.

-Who is at Greatest Risk
+Who is at Greatest Risk?

 Genetically Modified Crops Designed to Produce Toxin